symfony/symfony-docs/contributing/code/bc.rst

 * You can safely extend the class.

+* You can safely access public properties.

-* You can safely use public properties and methods.
+* You can safely call public methods.

 When extending the class: